Imu-D-sama/Fast-Pick/README.md

 1. **How to Use:**

-   - Choose your preferred agent (you can select based on the map).
+   - Choose your preferred agent (you can select based on the map or random for random agent).
    - Press "Start" in the app.
    - Enter a match in VALORANT.
    - Your agent will be automatically locked.
 Remember to press "Stop" when done!